kdgregory/log4j-aws-appenders/docs/build.md

 * [log4j1-integration-tests](../log4j1-integration-tests): a set of integration tests for the Log4J 1.x appenders.
 These are in a separate project so that they can be can be run as desired, rather than as part of every build.
-* [log4j1-example](../log4j1-example): an example program using all of the Log4J 1.x
+* [examples](../examples): example programs that demonstrate using the appenders.
-  appenders.
-It includes CloudFormation templates to create destinations.

-## Building

 All sub-projects are built using [Apache Maven](http://maven.apache.org/).
 The build commands differ depending on project:

-* appenders: `mvn clean install`
+* appenders (including aws-shared): `mvn clean install` run from the project root
-* tests: `mvn clean test`
+* integration tests: `mvn clean test`
-* example: `mvn clean package`
+* examples: `mvn clean package` (but see individual documentation)

-**Beware:** the `tests` project creates AWS resources and does not delete them.
+**Beware:** the integration tests and examples create resources and does not delete them.
 You will be charged for those resources, including a per-hour charge for the Kinesis streams.
-The `example` project also incurs AWS charges while running, and for any resources that you do not delete.
+To avoid charges, be sure to delete all resources when they're no longer needed.

 ## Source Control

 The `master` branch is intended for "potentially releasable" versions.
 Commits on master are functional, but may not be "complete" (for some definition of that word).
 They may be snapshot or release builds.
-Master will never be rebased; once a commit is made there it's part of history for better or worse.
+Master will never be rebased: once a commit is made there it's part of history for better or worse.

 All development takes place on a branch.
 Branches are either feature branches, in which